Are utilities tax deductible?

 Where do utility expenses go on Schedule C?

-Can I deduct 100% of utilities for a dedicated business space?
+Can I deduct 100% of utilities for a dedicated business location?

 Looking for other deductible expenses?
 See the full Expense Deductibility Guide.